francescofacco/francescofacco/README.md

 Greetings from Italy

-🔭 I’m currently working on Microsoft Hybrid Solutions (Windows10/11, Microsoft365, Azure, Intune) 🌱 I’m currently learning Powershell and Azure CLI.
-I would learn ARM Json and Bicep 🤔 I’m looking for help with Powershell automation scripts and MS Graph integration ⚡ Fun fact: I'm a real Back To The Future fan 😁
+🔭 I work with Microsoft Hybrid Solutions (Windows10/11, Microsoft365, Azure, Intune) 🌱 I’m learning Powershell and Azure CLI.
+I would learn ARM, Json and KQL 🤔 I’m looking for help with Powershell automation scripts and MS Graph integration ⚡ Fun fact: I'm a Back To The Future fan 😁

 Reach me on [Twitter](https://twitter.com/francescofacco) Link to [my website](https://francescofacco.cloud)